5:10 Equal Employment Opportunity and Minority Recruitment

 5:50 Drug- and Alcohol-Free Workplace

 All District workplaces are drug- and alcohol-free workplaces.
-All employees are prohibited from engaging in any of the following activities while on District premises or while performing work for the District:
+All employees are prohibited from engaging in any of the following activities while on District premises or while performing work or being on call for the District:

 - Unlawful manufacture, dispensing, distribution, possession, or use of an illegal or controlled substance.